michaelneale/clojure-bootstrap/README.md

 You can also use https://github.com/CloudBees-community/clojure-clickstart for one that uses Jenkins to build/test.

-If you don't have one - signup at https://grandcentral.cloudbees.com/account/signup).
+If you don't have a CloudBees account - get one one - signup at https://grandcentral.cloudbees.com/account/signup.

 ## Usage